hnnfr/message_routing_app/README.md

 https://localhost:9443/
 ```
 - use the credentials: admin / passw0rd
 - Note: it is HTTPS, not HTTP.
-The browser will show the warning about security issue => accepting the risk and advance
+The browser will show a warning about security issue => accepting the risk and advance

 ### Then, you can test the backend application using Postman (or Insomnia or the like)
 ```